 Delta Emergency Social Services

-The Corporation of Delta has a well established Emergency Social Services program that operates in North Delta, Ladner and Tsawwassen, and it is prepared to meet the needs of the community for the first 72 hours following a disaster or emergency.
+Delta has a well established Emergency Social Services program that operates in North Delta, Ladner and Tsawwassen, and it is prepared to meet the needs of the community for the first 72 hours following a disaster or emergency.

 The Parks, Recreation and Culture department is responsible for administering Delta's program and employs a full-time Emergency Social Services Manager.
 The Emergency Social Services Manager administers the ESS program in consultation with the Director of Parks, Recreation and Culture and the Chief of Delta Fire & Emergency Services.